apache/openwhisk-deploy-kube/README.md

 ```
 By default, `helm uninstall` removes the history of previous deployments.
 If you want to keep the history, add the command line flag `--keep-history`.

-For OpenShift deployments, you cannot use `helm uninstall` to remove the OpenWhisk
-deployment because we did not do a `helm install`.
-If you saved the output from `helm template` into a file,
-you can simply use that file as an argument to `oc delete`.
-If you
-did not save the file, you can redo the `helm template` command and
-feed the generated yaml into an `oc delete` command.

 # Issues